Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 Enable/Disable Scanner

-// Enable a connected barcode scanner. 'scanner' is a connected Scanner object
+// Enabling barcode scanning of a connected scanner. 'scanner' is a connected Scanner object

 scanner.EnableScanner();

-// Disable a connected barcode scanner. 'scanner' is a connected Scanner object
+// Disabling barcode scanning of a connected scanner. 'scanner' is a connected Scanner object

 scanner.DisableScanner();